sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 These instructions should be executed, but might only be *part* of the GM's move -- the GM gets to decide if they have more to add.

-When the move card has the tag *IMMEDIATE*, the GM does not add points to the *Bad Bank* on a ✗ and they don't make a move on a ✗✗.
+When the move card has the tag *IMMEDIATE*, the GM does not get to make a move on a ✗✗.
+Instead, the GM should just add 2 points to the *Bad Bank*.

 ## Flips only happen when the situation is uncertain or risky